Bruno81930/EDAN20-Labs/Assignment2/README.md

 ```

 ### Counting unigrams and bigrams
-Read and try programs to compute the frequency of unigrams and bigrams of the training set: [Program folder].
+Read and try programs to compute the frequency of unigrams and bigrams of the training set: [Program folder](https://github.com/pnugues/ilppp/tree/master/programs/ch05/python).
 What is the possible number of bigrams and their real number?
 Explain why such a difference.
 What would be the possible number of 4-grams.
 Propose a solution to cope with bigrams unseen in the corpus.
 This topic will be discussed during the lab session.

 ### Computing the likelihood of a sentence
 Write a program to compute a sentence's probability using unigrams.
-You may find useful the dictionaries that we saw in the mutual information program: [Program folder].
+You may find useful the dictionaries that we saw in the mutual information program: [Program folder](https://github.com/pnugues/ilppp/tree/master/programs/ch05/python).
 Write a program to compute the sentence probability using bigrams.
 Select five sentences in your test set and run your programs on them.
 Tabulate your results as in the examples below with the sentence Det var en gång en katt som hette Nils: